How I Became an Artist

 be, and now we see those paintings hanging in museums.
 You will complete more good work by just finishing more of

-of your pictures instead of trying to correct every painting error in any one of them.
+your pictures instead of trying to correct every painting error in any one of them.
 Ironically, when painting more

 pictures, you come closer to perfection than attempting to get each exactly right.